modryn-studio/futures_prop_tool/docs/futures_prop_firm_funnel.md

 Hey {$first_name},

 Let's say you pass the evaluation.
-Congrats — but the game changes.
+Congrats, but the game changes.

 **3 things that trip up newly funded traders:**